Research Co-ordinator and Site Manager EPIC Norfolk

 - Local Research Co-ordinator for the European Prospective Investigation of Cancer (EPIC-Norfolk) third health check activities in Norfolk.

-- Research Co-ordinator and Site Manager (currently on secondment to the MRC Epidemiology Unit) Managing the EPIC-Norfolk fourth health check activities in Norfolk.
+- Research Co-ordinator and Site Manager (on secondment to the MRC Epidemiology Unit) Managing the EPIC-Norfolk fourth health check activities in Norfolk.

 - Healthy Ageing